 Here are sketches of some of my latest research projects:

 Are democratic forms of government justified because democracies are better at "tracking the truth" than any other conceivable form of government?
 To what extent can the aggregation of distributed information improve collective decision making, and does "the wisdom of crowds" exist?
 In joint research with Franz Dietrich, Bob Goodin and Christian List I investigate these questions.
 We are particularly interested in the applicability and limitations of the Condorcet Jury Theorem.
 Franz Dietrich and I also developed a set of new jury theorems with more realistic premises and conclusions.
-In May 2018, the book "An Epistemic Theory of Democracy" (with Bob Goodin) will appear with OUP.
+The book "An Epistemic Theory of Democracy" (with Bob Goodin, OUP) provides a book-length treatment of these issues.

 Self-Serving Biases and Social Moral Epistemology